BlameTroi/Simply-Scheme--Racket-Chicken/README.txt

 Additional Requirements:
 -----------------------

-I rely on srfi-78 for a minimal testing framework.
-I like to have many small tests and the support in srfi-78 is ideal.
+I rely on srfi-78 for testing.
+It's a minimal framework and I like to have many small tests.
+Just enough testing!
 There is no required setup beyond loading it:

 - For Chicken: (import srfi-78)